Jayant-Patel-25BCG10024/CSE0001-Digital-Literacy/README.md

 ---

 Project Report
-The complete, detailed project report covering all observations and reflections can be found in the (report).
+The complete, detailed project report covering all observations and reflections can be found in the [Report](https://github.com/Jayant-Patel-25BCG10024/CSE0001-Digital-Literacy/blob/main/Project_Report.docx).

 ---